Gardening at home can be fruitful in more ways than one

 The summer isn’t a great time to grow edibles in Southern New Mexico.
 Gardeners will have more success in the spring and fall—and sometimes even in the winter.
 For success in the summer, try planting succulents.
 You can’t eat them, but they grow well and keep your yard looking green and feeling cooler.
 Another option is to plant flowers that attract beneficial insects.
 Bee balm, sunflowers, wildflowers and sage attract butterflies, bees, hummingbirds and other pollinators.

-Left: Bell peppers, chiles, tomatoes, cilantro, onions, zucchini, basil and okra harvested from the garden at Sierra Middle School in Las Cruces
+Top: Bell peppers, chiles, tomatoes, cilantro, onions, zucchini, basil and okra harvested from the garden at Sierra Middle School in Las Cruces

-Bottom, left: Volunteers water and tend to the garden at Sierra Middle School during the summer when students aren’t in classes.
+Top, Left: Volunteers water and tend to the garden at Sierra Middle School during the summer when students aren’t in classes.
 The gardens were planted by students and during the school year, they enjoyed the fruits (and vegetables) of their labor.

 Bottom, right: Krysten Aguilar from La Semilla harvests chiles from the Sierra Middle School garden.